RAMTO/RAMTO/README.md

 ### Hi there 👋

+I am Martin and I love coding, learning and teaching 🤓

+Passionate about decentralization & blockchain technology 💻

+Love spending time outdoors doing all kind of sports and reading books on my hammock 🏞

 <!--
 **RAMTO/RAMTO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.